s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 params.help = false
 ```

 so that one can work with the variable irrespective of whether it has been specified on the command line.
-The variable `params.help` would also be set to `true` if no default value was defined with the Nextflow script.
+The variable `params.help` would also be set to `true` if no default value was defined within the Nextflow script.

 If one were to specify the option accidentally as `--hell`, this would set an internal variable called `params.hell` to `true`.
 However, since it is unlikely that the script will make use of a variable called `params.hell`, in effect it will be simply ignored.
 This might catch you out when specifying `--bg` or `--resume` (**dont't do that!**).